ITA-Solar/rh/rh15d/README_fixedpops.txt

 -------

 * include the rhf1d version (should be rather straightforward)
-* improve doc of routines in rh
+* improve doc of routines in

 -------
 rh.h